cqr-cryeye-forks/subEnum/README.md

 # subEnum
 **subEnum** is a small Python3 script used to bruteforce subdomain names of a specified domain.
-Given a domain name and a wordlist, subEnum can bruteforce the names of subdomains located within your target domain, opening up a much larger attack surface during your engagements.
+Given a domain name and a wordlist, subEnum can bruteforce the names of subdomains located within your target domain, opening up a much larger attack surface during your engagement.

 [![asciicast](https://asciinema.org/a/258669.svg)](https://asciinema.org/a/258669)